Fuel (video game): Development

 Fuel evolved from a game Asobo Studio announced in 2005, called Grand Raid Offroad.

 The award for largest playable area in a console game was awarded to Fuel developer Asobo Studio.
 Guinness World Records presented the developer with a certificate to commemorate the achievement.

 Reception

-Fuel received "average" reviews on all platforms according to the review aggeregation website Metacritic.
+Fuel received "average" reviews on all platforms according to the review aggregation website Metacritic.
 Critics praised the graphics and the world design.
 Many of the rewards available to be unlocked were seen as not worth the effort and the racing mechanics have been noted as sloppy, with the AI opponents leading for most of the race only to slow down towards the end to allow the player to win.
 In Japan, where the PlayStation 3 and Xbox 360 versions were ported for release on 17 September 2009, Famitsu gave it a score of one eight, one six, one eight, and one six for a total of 28 out of 40, while Famitsu X360 gave the latter console version two sevens, one eight, and one seven for a total of 29 out of 40.